AnimeNL/volunteer-portal-api/api/content/gophers.team/registration/2022-classic/hotels.md

 We have reserved a block of hotel rooms in the [Theaterhotel](https://www.theaterhotel.nl/) that will be made available to our volunteers at discounted rates.
-Because the rooms are in high demand, we ask that you share the room with another volunteers.
-Please reach out to us if you would prefer not to, and we'll do our best to accomodate.
+We're glad to be able to offer some of these rooms to Gophers helping out during AnimeCon 2022: Classic.

+## Requirements for reserving a room
+Unfortunately we won't be able to reserve a room for all of our volunteers, so we've identified two requirements for Gophers who would like to apply for one:

+  1. Be willing to help us out with at least 16 hours of shifts during the festival,
+  1. Be willing to help us out during the night shifts (18:00–07:00).

 ## Theaterhotel
 The following prices are based on a stay from Friday until Sunday (two nights), assuming two people